-Here are some helpful hints for stress- free ordering:
+Here are some helpful hints for stress-free ordering:

-The Online Bookstore for Spring Semester opens on Monday, January 15th.
+The Online Bookstore for Spring Semester opens Monday, January 6.
 Please do not purchase books until your course selections are confirmed.
-For you, that means a) potentially purchasing books for your First-Year Seminar in late January or early February, if your FYS Professor suggests a book purchase right away, and b) purchasing books for the rest of your courses after course registration on February 10th.
+For you, that means a) potentially purchasing books for your First-Year Seminar in late January, if your FYS Professor suggests a book purchase right away, and b) purchasing books for the rest of your courses during Orientation Week, once you are on campus.